Here is a list of my publications, working papers, and current projects.

 State presence is often considered weakest in a country’s periphery.
 In contrast, we argue that small towns on the periphery have more influence on the distribution of centrally-allocated public works than is commonly understood.
 Infrastructure projects yield greater political returns in smaller municipalities because they are more visible, less costly, and credit-attribution is simpler.
 Combining extensive fieldwork with a novel dataset of over 60,000 project-specific amendments added to the Brazilian budget by national deputies (2015–2023), we show that smaller municipalities receive more projects and funds per capita than larger ones.
 Deputies also gain greater vote returns per Real spent in smaller towns.
 Yet this higher spending often takes the form of simpler, lower-quality projects, allowing critical infrastructure gaps in water, health, education, and transportation to persist.
 Thus, while more infrastructure flows to the periphery, it is of lower quality, reinforcing the paradox of visible state presence but limited state capacity.

-Under the Rader: Estimating Underreporting of Gender-Based Violence to the Police
+Under the Radar: Estimating Underreporting of Gender-Based Violence to the Police

 With Jessie Trudeau